 Microloans for small businesses are a powerful option for those who lack easy access to capital or whose credit history holds them back.
 They can help young businesses get off the ground or expand, paying for anything from new equipment to operating expenses.
-These loans have low rates, don’t require perfect credit, and are usually supplied by lenders who help their borrowers succeed.
+These loans have low rates, don’t require perfect credit and are usually offered by lenders who help their borrowers succeed.

 Let’s look at everything you need to know about this financing option.

 What is microlending?

 Microlending, sometimes called microcredit, is the business of giving out small loans.
 Microloans can be anywhere between $50,000 to $100,000.
 The U.S. Small Business Administration reports that the average microloan is $13,000.
 Business owners can use these loans to start or expand their venture or project.
 Microloans are usually issued by individuals or nonprofits instead of by banks or other financial institutions.
 They usually come with relatively low interest rates and short terms.